Salmah1/dissertation-app/README.md

 # AI in Social Care

-An interactive web application designed to help non-expert users explore how AI works in social care settings.
+An interactive web application designed to help non-expert users explore how AI works.

 ---